pujols/OSU_CSE_5524_2025SP/HW_1_programming_set/HW_1_programming/Readme.md

 ## Submission instructions

-* Due date and time: September 17th (Tuesday) 2024, 23:59 ET
+* Due date and time: February 18th (Monday) 2025, 23:59 ET

 * Carmen submission:
 Submit a .zip file named `name.number.zip` (e.g., `chao.209.zip`) with the following files
-  - your completed Python script `Regression.py` (for regression - Question 1)
-  - your completed Python script `KNN.py` (for KNN - Question 2)
+  - your completed Python script `main.py`
-  - your 8 generated results for Question 1: `linear_1.png`, `quadratic_2.png`, `unknown_5.png`, `unknown_noise_5.png`, `Results_linear_1.npz`, `Results_quadratic_2.npz`, `Results_unknown_5.npz`, and `Results_unknown_noise_5.npz`.
-  - your report in a PDF named `name.number.pdf`.
+  - your 6 generated figures `Map_background.png`, `Map_horizontal_edge.png`, `Map_vertical_edge.png`, `Map_contact_edge.png`, `3D_Y.png`, `3D_Z.png`
+  - your 6 generated files `Results_Map_background.npz`, `Results_Map_horizontal_edge.npz`, `Results_Map_vertical_edge.npz`, `Results_Map_contact_edge.npz`, `Results_3D_Y.npz`, `Results_3D_Z.npz`.

 * Collaboration: You may discuss the homework with your classmates.
-However, you need to write your own solutions, complete your own .py files, and submit them by yourself.
+However, you need to write your solutions, complete your .py files, and submit them by yourself.
 In your submission, you need to list with whom you have discussed the homework.
-Please list each classmate’s name and name.number (e.g., Wei-Lun Chao, chao.209) as a row at the end of `Regression.py` and `KNN.py`.
-That is, if you discussed your homework with two classmates, your .py file will have two rows.
+Please list each classmate’s name and name.number (e.g., Wei-Lun Chao, chao.209) as a row at the end of `main.py`.
+That is, if you discussed your homework with two classmates, your .py file will have two rows at the end.
 Please consult the syllabus for what is and is not acceptable collaboration.

 ## Implementation instructions

 * Download or clone this repository.

-* You will see four Python scripts: `Regression.py`, `KNN.py`, `feature_normalization.py`, and `numpy_example.py`.
+* You will see two Python scripts: `main.py` and `numpy_example.py`.

-* You will see a `data` folder, which contains `mnist_test.csv`, `Linear.npz`, `Quadratic.npz`, `Unknown.npz`, and `Unknown_noise.npz`.

 * You will see a folder `for_display`, which simply contains some images used for display here.

-* Please use python3 and write your own solutions from scratch.
+* Please use python3 and write your solutions from scratch.
 (You must use python3.)

 * **Caution!
 Python and NumPy's indices start from 0.
 That is, to get the first element in a vector, the index is 0 rather than 1.**